Youth Training in Biathlon with the EcoAims camera based optic rifle.

 Athletes will be invited to attend and compete in local Kinder Cups which are fun entry level Biathlon races.
 Eco-Aim rifles will be used for all XCBC Biathlon athletes during these competitions unless other options are presented and training occurs.

-Kinder Cup registration requires a $10 recreational Biathlon Canada Membership (please see below).
+Kinder Cup registration requires a $10 recreational Biathlon Canada Membership (please see above).

 Days & Times